Bulgaria's new anti-elite faction tied with GERB ahead of Sunday snap polls

 Bulgaria has almost doubled the number of voting stations abroad for the Sunday poll - which may boost the results for ITN and Democratic Bulgaria, the main recipients of votes from expatriates in the previous election, analysts say.

 Two more parties have a chance to enter the next parliament.
-The Socialists remained the third-most popular party with 15.9-16.4%, while support for the ethnic-Turkish MRF party stood at 11.5%.
+The Socialists remained the third-most popular party with 16.4%, while support for the ethnic-Turkish MRF party stood at 11.5%.
+(Reporting by Tsvetelia Tsolova; Editing by William Maclean)

 Our Standards: The Thomson Reuters Trust Principles.